Asian Philosophies and Cultures MA and Ph.D. Programs

 - Master application of existing research methodologies, techniques, and technical skills.

 - Understand the range of issues in the comparative approach to religion and philosophy.

-- Demonstrate ability to write about complex ideas and research in a professional and nuanced manner.
+- Demonstrate the ability to write about complex ideas and research in a professional and nuanced manner.

 - Show commitment to personal professional development through engagement in professional societies, publication, and other knowledge transfer modes.